The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 )(

-Potential Medications for Executive Functioning Deficits
+Possible Medications for Executive Functioning Deficits

 Take the medication if you are lost in the dark fog and it is something that can help make it go away.
-Some may be diagnosed with ADHD and put on Adderall or Ritalin to improve focus and executive functioning, while others have non-stimulant prescriptions like Strattera or guanfacine.
-And that's exactly the plan — increase those dopamine levels, that release of reward motivation your brain might just need a little more access to.
+Some may be diagnosed with ADHD and put on Adderall or Ritalin to improve focus and executive functioning, although others have non-stimulant prescriptions like Strattera or guanfacine.
+And that’s exactly the plan — increase those dopamine levels, that release of reward motivation your brain might just need a little more access to.

 “Ex.)
 “Stimulants such as Adderall or non-stimulants such as guanfacine can be used to improve executive functioning. —Medical News Today(